 Tips for secure cashless transactions

-- Only download online payment apps from official stores such as Google Play and Apple Store.
+- Only download online payment apps from official stores such as Android’s Google Play Store and Apple’s App Store.

 - Prior to downloading apps, ensure you verify the publisher as a reputable and make sure you read the user reviews.

 - Always be aware of the permissions an app asks for.
 If you think it is asking for more than what is required, then it is better to avoid installing it.

 - Never click on a link received by email or text message that redirects you to an online banking site or shopping site